 The rest of my story comes from news reports, other peoples’ autobiographies, including Hoffa’s.
 He dedicated an entire chapter to my grandfather, and to the undeniable fact that our government influenced national media.
 They made Edward Partin seem different than he was, all to influence a future jury that sent Hoffa to prison for, ironically, jury tampering.
 He was convicted based on Ed Partin’s testimony, which all of us knew was a lie.

-It was Jimmy Hoffa who wrote, “Edward Grady Partin was a big, rough man who could charm a snake off a rock.”
-We called him Big Daddy.
-Our grandmother, Mamma Jean, agreed with Hoffa.
-She began writing her memoir as a letter to us.
+Mamma Jean began writing her memoir as a letter to us a few days before she died.
 She began, “To my children, grandchildren, and great grandchildren,” and she proceeded to tell us how she was fooled by Big Daddy.
 She agreed with Hoffa – most people thought he was handsome and charming – and said that over time you only remember the good parts.
-She’s lucky.

 And, of course, there were the movies, but none of us had seen them.
 None of them were completely truthful, because, until now, no one put the whole story together.
 No one had assembled all the pieces.
 No one had asked his family what happened, and what we knew about Ed Partin.